Haiyang-Sun/JITProf/README.md

 This time, the JIT-engine will always use contiguous memory space for array and array accessing is much faster.
 This simple change leads to 10X-20X speedup on Firefox and Chrome.

-Note that there are different JIT-unfriendly code patterns, those patterns related to memory model, polimorphic operations, hidden classes and inline caching.
+Note that there are different JIT-unfriendly code patterns, those patterns relate to memory model, polimorphic operations, hidden classes and inline caching.
 More details are in our [technical report](docs/TR.md).

 #### How does JITProf work?